Battle of Svitlodarsk: Aftermath

 On 24 December, the Special Monitoring Mission of the OSCE was forced to evacuate their patrol base in Svitlodarsk due to artillery attacks nearby.
 They returned on 26 December.

 On 25 December, the Ukrainian military and the separatists exchanged the bodies of two Ukrainian soldiers and two separatist fighters killed during the fighting at Svitlodarsk in Shchastia.
 The same day, a new round of shelling was reported in the Svitlodarsk area.

 On 28 December, the separatists reportedly deployed Grad MLRSs near the Svitlodarsk area.

 On 4 February 2017, Oleg Anashchenko was assassinated by car bombing in Luhansk.

+After Vladimir Putin announced the beginning of the Russian invasion of Ukraine on 24 February 2022, the battle for the city continued the same year between DPR/Russian and Ukrainian forces.
+The city was captured by Russian forces on 24 May 2022.